 Even though the Brave browser is safer and much faster, it does take up more storage and memory on your device or computer.

 The web browser comes pre-loaded with features that other browsers offer as plugins and extensions.
-Many Chrome and Firefox users say they would prefer to choose their own plugins and extensions.
+Many Chrome and Firefox users say they prefer to choose their plugins and extensions individually.

 Another contributing factor to the Brave browser’s size is the Brave Reward Program and Basic Attention Token (BAT).
 Although an opt-in feature, this cryptocurrency program is baked into the browser and consumes resources regardless of whether it is active or not.